 It is important to note that…

-Even if your four legged friend does have EIC, he/she may not collapse every time they encounter intense exercise.
-This is why it may be rather difficult (and costly) for your veterinarian to make a definitive diagnosis right away and may require several visits before he or she is certain that your dog does actually suffer from EIC.
+Even if your four-legged friend does have EIC, they may not collapse every time they encounter intense exercise.
+This is why it may be tricky (and costly) for your veterinarian to diagnose immediately.
+It may require several visits before they are confident your dog suffers from EIC.

 What causes EIC?